GFaure9/yaml-ML/README.md

 ```

 And that **we want to build a model to predict how much a new
-customer will spend based on its profile**.
+customer will spend based on its profile, and evaluate the performance of this model**.\
 Here, `SpendingScore` will thus be our *target variable*.

-To achieve our goal, we will:
+To achieve our goal, we need to define:
-1) Preprocess the features values
+1) How to preprocess the features values
-2) Set the proportions of our train and test datasets
+2) What should be the proportions of our train and test datasets
-3) Choose a model and set its hyperparameters
+3) The type of model and its hyperparameters
+4) The evaluation metrics to use

 Let's say that we have already performed some exploratory data analysis that led
 us to want the following preprocessing in **Step 1**: